girip11/python_learning/python3_absolute_beginners/chapter_7_working_with_text.md

 * **+** - matches one or more occurrences of preceding expression.
 * **^** - match the start of the string
 * **$** - match the end of the string

+* Use raw strings for regex patters. `r"Hello"` is python raw string.

 ## Escaping regular expression pattern